Intestinal or Gut Bacteria and Obesity: A Possible Connection

 It should be noted that although multiple researchers have found that Methanobrevibacter smithii appears to contribute to weight gain, some have found that it seems to cause weight loss instead.
 The study of microbe effects on our body is complex.
 Many processes and interactions take place in the human body, not all of which are understood.
 In addition, different people may have a different collection of gut bacteria.
 The experimental conditions and protocol can also affect the results of a research project.

-A Possible Role of Enterobacter in Weight Gain
+A Possible Effect of Enterobacter

 Scientists at Shanghai Jiao Tong University in China have discovered that another bacterium may affect obesity.
 They placed a morbidly obese man on a special diet that was designed to change the composition of his gut flora by altering the pH in the environment.
 The diet consisted of whole grains, non-digestible carbohydrates, probiotics, and traditional Chinese medicines.
 The man weighed 175 kg (almost 386 lbs) at the start of the diet.
 He lost 51 kg (about 112 pounds) during the diet, without exercising.